Copyright © 2017, The Oklahoma Publishing Company

 A: Our culture is centered on a commitment to our customers.
 By drawing on this commitment, we are able to equip our leaders with the freedom to manage their business units in a way that meets our vision to fulfill our promise to our customers.
 By listening to them, we have been able to continue our success.

-Q: What would you hope the Love’s Cup experience provides student competitors in addition to cash awards?
+Q: What would you hope the Entrepreneur’s Cup experience provides student competitors in addition to cash awards?

 A: We hope students get a better understanding of the practical application of business, which is necessary to turn ambitious vision into reality.
 Love’s Travel Stops & Country Stores was built on an idea but has grown into the diversified family of companies it is today through hard work, dedication to our customers and a lot of practical application of business concepts.